ARgorithm/toolkit/docs/docs/tutorials/config.md

 </div>

-Here we have defined `s` which is on type `string` and the length of string must be value stored in `n`.
+Here, we have defined `s` which is of type `string` and the length of string must be value stored in `n`.

 $$
 len(s) = n